Last Updated on May 20, 2022

 Boby butter is typically made of just oils and butters.
 Lotion is typically made with water.
 Homemade versions of lotion will need to be emulsified and kept in the fridge to prevent spoilage.
 Body butter has a much longer shelf life.

 Well, it depends on your skin type.
-If you have oily skin a butter is better for you, and if you have dry skin a lotion is better.
+If you have oily skin, a butter is better for you.
+If you have dry skin, stick with a lotion.